lazywinadmin/Monitor-ADGroupMembership/README.md

 - [ ] Email Credential
 - [ ] Recursive Membership search
 - [ ] Switch to save a local copy of the HTML report (maybe put this by default)
-- [ ] Add support for ADSI and set by default once operational
+- [ ] Add support for ADSI and set by default once operational (remove support for Quest AD?)
+- [ ] Able to filter group by name patterns #35
+- [ ] Make Email optional #34
+- [ ] Support for group specified: "Domain\GroupName" #32
+- [ ] Support -Delimiter when doing an export, so we can easily extract a CSV #23
 - [ ] See [other Issues reported](https://github.com/lazywinadmin/Monitor-ADGroupMembership/issues)